hariprasad12994/rosetree/README.md

 - [x] Automatic memory cleanup on destruction
 - [x] Tree copy - Deep
 - [x] Tree move
+- [ ] Code cleanups for readability
+- [ ] Code cleanups for better exposed public and private API
+- [ ] Optimization - const and const& as much as possible
+- [ ] Traverals with callbacks
 - [ ] API to check if container is empty
 - [ ] Iterators - const versions
 - [ ] Allocator concept for tree nodes?